Misha, A-level student

-A year ago, Mikhail was set on becoming a film director.
-Having broadened his horizons, and found new and exciting subjects for himself, Mikhail is now struggling to narrow down his choices for A-levels.
+When he first came to Algorithm, Mikhail was set on becoming a film director.
+Having broadened his horizons, and found new and exciting subjects for himself, Mikhail settled on English Literature, History, Economics and Mathematics, leaving his options for university wide open.

 When I came here, I wanted to study human sciences.
 Now I really don’t know what I want to do next.
-These few week, I have to choose my future subjects, but I really like studying how I do now, without giving all my attention to one subject.
-Of course, I’ve thought of Film Directing this year, but I haven’t completed any courses in it.
+I really liked studying my GCSEs, without giving all my attention to one subject.
+Of course, I’ve thought about Film Directing, but I haven’t completed any courses in it.

-To be honest, I didn’t really have many expectations for this year, because I didn’t really know what it would be like.
+To be honest, I didn’t really have many expectations for last year, because I didn’t really know what it would be like.
 I didn’t know what the British programme entailed, and I hadn’t heard much about it.
 Of course, I thought that it would be difficult, and it was difficult at the beginning, with a definite language barrier.
 However, the end of the year was good, and I think I did well.
-I got a deeper understanding in some topics, and improved my vocabulary in some scientific topics.
-This year, I improved myself.
+I gained a deeper understanding in some areas, and improved my vocabulary in some scientific topics.
+This year, I feel that I improved myself.

-Making the most of the summer break after his GCSE exams, Mikhail is going to the University of Cambridge to take part in a summer Media Studies course.
+Making the most of the summer break after his GCSE exams, Mikhail went to the University of Cambridge to take part in a summer Media Studies course.

-I’m really excited.
-It’ll be my first experience spending summer holidays abroad, of course only for 2 weeks, surrounded by English speaking people.
-I think it may be a bit difficult for me, but I accept this challenge.
-I’ll also explore Cambridge and see if I would like to study there in the future.
+It was really exciting.
+It’s my first experience spending summer holidays abroad, of course only for 2 weeks, surrounded by English speaking people.
+It was an opportunity to explore Cambridge and see if I would like to study there in the future.
 I’ve been to the United States, somewhere in New Jersey, and I wouldn’t like to study there at all.
 We lived on campus at a university and attended courses connected to Physics.
-I don’t really want to live in the United States.
-I enjoy Europe more.
+I don’t really want to live in the United States; I enjoy Europe more.
 I chose the Media Studies course to resolve this question on whether I want to go into film directing or not.
 There was a choice of trying out Neuroscience as well, but the dates didn’t suit me.

 Другие новости Algorithm A*